 Section 53 Co-workers and their Duties

-(1) The talents and capabilities available within the Congregation should unfold themselves in such a manner that the Congregation can largely fulfil its tasks through voluntary and honorary co-operation of members of the Congregation.
+(1) The talents and capabilities available within the congregation should unfold themselves in such a manner that the congregation can largely fulfil its tasks through voluntary and honorary co-operation of members of the congregation.

-(2) The Congregation may appoint full-time or part-time co-workers, if necessary.
+(2) The congregation may appoint full-time or part-time co-workers, if necessary.

-(3) Co-workers shall mainly perform duties in proclaiming the gospel, in worship and in Christian instruction, in bringing together members of the Congregation and its youth, in missionary and diaconic work and in administration.
+(3) Co-workers shall mainly perform duties in proclaiming the gospel, in worship and in Christian instruction, in bringing together members of the congregation and its youth, in missionary and diaconic work and in administration.

-(4) The chairperson of Congregational Council shall call a meeting of the co-workers at least once a year to promote orderly co-operation.
+(4) The chair of Congregational Council shall call a meeting of the co-workers at least once a year to promote orderly co-operation.
 Members of Congregational Council are ex officio members of such meeting.

 Section 54 Pledge and Induction